tkotani/ecalj/README.md

  >job_band_nspin1 si
 This shows you band by LDA.

+#new 2017jan, takao kotani
+# For preparation of syml file for new materials, use
+# getsyml.py (see below).
+It automatically generates syml.* file from
+# ctrl file.

 (4) For PMT-QSGW, make GWinput.tmp by mkGWIN_v2 si.
     Copy GWinput.tmp as GWinput. (you supply three numbers for the command mkGIWN_V2.)